entur/design-system/packages/icons/README.md

 # Icons

-This package contains the tooltip component.
+This package contains the icon components.

 > 💡 Looking for the [documentation](https://design.entur.org/komponenter/resources/icons)?